mictaege/doozer/README.md

 				p -> p.but(age, 5)
 		);
 ```
-**Solution:** Define a lambda as a building strategy, use the lambda as template for building similar object.
+**Solution:** Define a lambda as a building strategy, use the lambda as a template for building similar objects.

 ### Using the objects accesable API
 Sometime is expedient to call the objects accesable API instead of manipulating the objects instance fields directly.
 This might be the case if we want to use the functionalty of methods that perform complex calculations.